jncraton/large-language-models-cpsc2550/lectures/06-transformers.md

 Simple models
 -------------

-- Unigram models are simple, but unable to capture complexity
+- Bigram models are simple, but unable to capture complexity

 n-grams
 -------